 You can connect an external (VGA) monitor or projector to your computer's external display port.
-See the section entitled "Display" for information on using the computer's simultaneous display and multidisplay features.

 Use the Fn + F5 hot key to toggle the display setting between the computer's LCD panel and the external display device.
 See "Hot keys" on page 16 for more information.